 When we leave for a trip, I normally set my alarm an hour earlier so that I can quickly pack our suitcases just before we leave.
 I really am a disaster when it comes to packing – but not this time.
 For our Innsbruck holiday, my clothes, sleeping bag and backpack were lying ready on the floor two weeks in advance!

-I couldn’t wait to set off – we’d been invited by the tourism department of Tyrol to hike the Inn Valley High Trail , a long-distance hike of six days in the heart of the Alps.
+I couldn’t wait to set off – we were been invited by the tourism department of Tyrol to hike the Inn Valley High Trail , a long-distance hike of six days in the heart of the Alps.

 **disclaimer: This is a sponsored post but this doesn’t change the fact that I share my own honest experiences.**

-How to get to Innsbruck?
+Essential Innsbruck Travel Details: How to get to Innsbruck?

 Austria is a beautiful country to drive through, make sure to enjoy the scenery, discover these 7 gorgeous places to visit in Austria along the way!

 By train, you can travel from Brussels to Tyrol via Cologne with the Nightjet.
-This environmentally-friendly night train leaves every Monday and Thursday from Brussels to Innsbruck, and returns on Wednesdays and Sundays.
+This environmentally-friendly night train leaves every Monday and Thursday from Brussels to Innsbruck and returns on Wednesdays and Sundays.
 The journey takes just over 14 hours.

 Fancy flying instead?
 Innsbruck has its own airport.
-You can fly there out of Brussels, Transavia and Tui, among others.
+You can fly there out of Brussels, Transavia, and Tui, among others.

 Vienna International Airport is located in the Austrian capital, and it’s the largest airport in the country.
 From here, you can take the train to Innsbruck – it will take around 6 hours.
 Alternatively, you can take a domestic flight with Austrian Airlines towards Innsbruck.

-Public transport in Innsbruck
+Public transportation in Innsbruck

 Thanks to an extensive network of regional trains and buses, you can reach almost all of the major valleys of Tyrol by public transport out of Innsbruck.

-Get an Innsbruck card
+Get an Innsbruck Card

 Planning to explore the many cultural offerings in Innsbruck, or tend to use public transport?
 Grab yourself an Innsbruck card!